 Those groups that are underlined are still going strong but with different group leaders, and of course we now have many more with some groups expanding such as 5 Pétanque Groups now, and several Spanish Groups catering for different levels.
 Groups available for members to join, range from learning new skills to improving old ones.

-By the second Steering Group Meeting on 19th June the membership stood at 468, and it has continued to go from strength to strength and has grown to the numbers we have today in 2016, with the current membership standing at over 1800.
-Since July 2008 the monthly meetings have been held in Teulada on the first Monday of each month, as it was obvious that La Senieta was far too small a venue..
+By the second Steering Group Meeting on 19th June the membership stood at 468, and it has continued to go from strength to strength and has grown to the numbers we have today in 2016, with the current membership standing at over 2000.
+Since July 2008 the monthly meetings have been held in Teulada on the first Monday of each month..

 The Website has a Discount Page, which gives details of companies, individuals and organisations who are willing to give discounts on their services and products.
 The Website also contains information of Cultural events locally and as far afield as Valencia, all ably collated by excellent Coordinators.